 How to be a Successful Medical School Applicant?

-Mercer University School of Medicine (MUSM) Admissions Office invites motivated, economically or educationally disadvantaged students from the state of Georgia, who plan to apply to a M.D. program in the fall of 2017 to medical schools in the state of Georgia, and who are looking for ways to strengthen their application to apply to the course - How to be a successful medical school applicant?.
-(Note: This course was formerly called the AMCAS Prep Course; but it is not associated with or endorsed by AMCAS.)
+Mercer University School of Medicine (MUSM) Admissions Office invites motivated, economically or educationally disadvantaged students or who self-identify as Black/African-American or Hispanic, who plan to apply to a M.D. program in the fall of 2017 to medical schools in the state of Georgia, and who are looking for ways to strengthen their application to apply to the course - How to be a successful medical school applicant?.
+Eligibility criteria for applying are listed below.
 During this course, participants will complete their primary AMCAS application including writing the personal statement, practice interviewing with an admissions committee member at MUSM, and have a MUSM medical student mentor them as they complete their application.

 Venue: Mercer University School of Medicine Macon Campus, 1550 College St, Macon, GA, 31207.

 Eligibility Criteria for applying to the M.D. program at MUSM are here.

 To be eligible to apply for this Summer Prep Course, an individual must:

 - be a US Citizen or Legal Permanent Resident